ddewaele/springboot.crud.sample/README.md

 ```

 ## Docker
-The maven build file also generates a docker container with the name `springboot.crud.sample`
+The maven build file also generates a docker container with the name `springboot.crud.sample` and is available on [Docker HUB](https://hub.docker.com/r/ddewaele/springboot.crud.sample/).

 The docker image can be started using